 - Sunflower Seeds

-What Should Be Your Next Steps In Regards To Estrogen Dominance?
+What Should Be Your Next Steps in Regards to Estrogen Dominance?

 Managing your Estrogen Dominance with herbs, vegetables and seeds could be a good solution in order to only temporarily reduce the symptoms.
 It’s important to confirm your suspicion of experiencing Estrogen Dominance.
 You can get your doctor to test it for you at your next appointment (be sure to get saliva, not blood testing) or you can start by taking a Free Estrogen Quiz.
 I’ve designed it to help women discover Estrogen Dominance.
 The truth is Estrogen Dominance symptoms occur to 75% of women, but a whopping 90% of them don’t even realize they have it.
-So I recommend to take this Quiz to check yourself.
+So I recommend taking this Quiz to check yourself.